SmartFlowAI/EmoLLM/README_English_version.md

 <!-- 本篇README.md面向开发者 -->

-**EmoLLM** is a large language model designed to understand, support and help customers in mental health counseling.
+**EmoLLM** is a series of large language models designed to understand, support and help customers in mental health counseling.
 It is fine-tuned from the LLM instructions.
 We really appreciate it if you can give it a star~⭐⭐.
 The open-sourced configuration is as follows:

 |         model          |   type   |
 | :-------------------: | :------: |